 convenience and view is worth it.
 Our home is light, open and cool and comes

 fully equipped with boogie boards, beach chairs, beach umbrellas, WiFi and about everything you may need for a

 enjoy offering our place at a good value that people will want to return to and also recommend to their

 friends.
-Most of our reservations are made by returning guests and their friends.
+Most of our reservations are returning guests and their friends.

 2. Location: Aikane is among the small handful of

 great swimming, snorkeling and body boarding beaches.
 You won't have to

 3. View: Our website purposely shows actual views from the